Please Hold to My Hand: Casting and characters

+Music

+The episode's title references the lyrics of "Alone and Forsaken" by Hank Williams, which Joel and Ellie play on the radio.
+The song was used during the same scene in the video game, as well as one of the series' trailers.
+GameRevolution's Daniel Falconer recognized the lyrics represented Ellie's promises to Joel and foreshadowed her apparent immaturity.
+The credits use Lotte Kestner's cover of "True Faith", which itself was covered by Ashley Johnson in-character as Ellie in a 2020 trailer for The Last of Us Part II.
+Madeline Carpou of The Mary Sue felt its inclusion reflected Ellie's character arc: her actions in the episode set her down a path towards the events of Part II.
+Following their use in the episode, "True Faith" and "Alone and Forsaken" and saw 640% and 660% increases in global streams on Spotify within 24 hours, and ranked sixth and seventh, respectively, on Billboard's Top TV Songs chart for February.

 Filming

 Eben Bolter worked as cinematographer for the episode.
-Some of the early scenes were filmed at the Lethbridge Viaduct.
+Some of the early scenes were filmed at the Lethbridge Viaduct and near Priddis.
 For the scene of Ellie testing her gun in the mirror, a hole was added to the ceiling with natural sunlight; Bolter wanted it to illuminate Ellie "without being too perfect".
 Calgary was used to recreate Kansas City in the episode.
+The production team redressed the Globe Cinema to advertise the 2003 films Matchstick Men and Underworld as an homage; the street was closed for around four days.
+The highway scenes were filmed at the tunnel opening of the Airport Trail in northeast Calgary, which was closed for three days in March.

 The scene in which Joel and Ellie hide from the hunters was filmed in an old bar in Calgary, though the location changed several times before filming.
 It was one of the few times an interior in the series was filmed on location instead of a soundstage; the production team wanted the visuals of trucks driving past, which they found difficult to imitate on a soundstage.
 The walls were colored a "vivid" red emphasized by stained glass near the ceiling.
 Bolter requested newspapers on the windows to create a diffused, soft light and make the scene feel more intimate and safe.
 Additional photography took place on October 4 near Worlds of Fun in Kansas City, Missouri, and on Interstate 435 in Kansas City, Kansas.

 Reception

 Broadcast and ratings

 The episode aired on HBO on February 5, 2023.
-The episode had 7.5 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 17 percent from the previous week and 60 percent from the premiere.
+The episode had 7.5 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 17% from the previous week and 60% from the premiere.
 On linear television, it had 991,000 viewers on its first night, with a 0.26 ratings share.